nahamu/nahamu.github.com/_posts/2011-08-17-smartos-pxe.markdown

 ## Instructions
  1. Download the ISO from [smartos.org](http://smartos.org/)
  1. Extract the entire `platform` subtree from the ISO.
- 1. Download a tarball of SYSLINUX and get the `mboot.c32` binary out of it.
+ 1. Download a tarball of [SYSLINUX](http://syslinux.zytor.com/wiki/index.php/Download) and get the `mboot.c32` binary out of it.
  1. In the tftp root directory, create a directory named <code>smartos</code>
- 1. copy the `platform` directory you got from the iso into the `smartos` directory
+ 1. Copy the `platform` directory you got from the iso into the `smartos` directory
- 1. copy the `mboot.c32` binary into the `smartos` directory
+ 1. Copy the `mboot.c32` binary into the `smartos` directory
  1. Update your `pxelinux.cfg/default` file with this content:
  <pre>
 default smartos